-Credit risk is assessed to be the most material risk to OAL, transmitted via transition risk which may reduce our borrowing customer's repayment ability as they adjust towards a low-carbon economy, as well as physical risks (such as extreme weather events including typhoons and floods) which may result in a reduction in the value of the collaterals.
+Credit risk was assessed to be the most material risk to OAL, transmitted via transition risk which may reduce our borrowing customer's repayment ability as they adjust towards a low-carbon economy, as well as physical risks (such as extreme weather events including typhoons and floods) which may result in a reduction in the value of the collaterals.

-OAL refer to our parent company - ORIX Corporation's Sustainability Policy regarding reducing climatechange related risks and avoid exposure to those industry segments1 identified as having high environmental impact.
-As regards other high emission sectors in which OAL is exposed to (e.g., transportation and construction segments), OAL is planning to engage our customers to collect climate data which will provide information to enhance our climate risk assessment during client on-boarding and credit review process.
+OAL refers to our parent company - ORIX Corporation's Sustainability Policy regarding reducing climatechange related risks and avoid exposure to those industry segments 1 identified as having high environmental impact.
+As regards other high emission sectors in which OAL is exposed to (e.g., transportation and construction segments), OAL is currently in the engagement phase for collaboration with our customers to collect climate related data which will provide information to enhance our climate risk assessment during client on-boarding and credit review process.
 Initially, we target to focus on the high emitting sectors and those with the largest exposure first and use the information to help understand risk exposure at a customer and an industry level.
 Going forward, we aim to embed climate-related considerations into relevant business and credit policies to ensure necessary guidance is provided to our colleagues to support their client engagement.